Navigation as Attackers Wish? Towards Building Robust Embodied Agents under Federated Learning: Related Work

-\vpara{Prompt learning} is an emerging research area in natural language processing (NLP) and computer vision, which can efficiently transfer pre-trained vision and language models to various downstream tasks by tuning a small prompt layer~\cite{liu2021pre,zhou2022conditional,zhou2022conditional,he2022cpl}.
+\vpara{Prompt learning} is an emerging research area in natural language processing (NLP) and computer vision, which can efficiently transfer pre-trained vision and language models to various downstream tasks by tuning a small prompt layer~\citep{liu2021pre,zhou2022conditional,he2022cpl}.
 By introducing a new prompting function, the model can perform \textit{few-shot} and even \textit{zero-shot} learning, adapting to new scenarios with little data.
-Originally, \cite{schick2020exploiting} proposes a manually designed prompt pattern for NLP tasks, which is a language instruction prepended to the input text. \cite{liu2021gpt} proposes a P-tuning method to use the soft prompt instead of the previously manually designed prompt.
-In federated learning, prompt has been introduced to fine-tune the large pre-trained model \cite{Guo2022PromptFLLF, lee2018stacked} by freezing the model and only training the prompt features, reducing communication costs and preserving the privacy of clients.
+Originally, \citep{schick2020exploiting} proposes a manually designed prompt pattern for NLP tasks, which is a language instruction prepended to the input text. \citep{liu2021gpt} proposes a P-tuning method to use the soft prompt instead of the previously manually designed prompt.
+In federated learning, prompt has been introduced to fine-tune the large pre-trained model \citep{Guo2022PromptFLLF, lee2018stacked} by freezing the model and only training the prompt features.